vishnuarun02/vishnuarun02/README.md

  </h2>

-- 🔆 I’m currently in my "Final Year Of Engineering" and enjoying learning "Data Science!"
+- 🔆 I’m currently building "Docflix" and looking for a fulltime Data Job!
-- 🧭 You can ping me at vishnuarun1.618@gmail.com
+- 🧭 You can ping me at vishnuarun218@gmail.com
-- ✨ I regularly blog on a plethora of topics like DS, History & Culture; check it out @ [Medium](https://medium.com/@vishnuarun)!
+- ✨ I regularly blog on topics like DS, History & Culture; check it out @ [Medium](https://medium.com/@vishnuarun)!

 ---